Caput97/MAIA-Multimodal_AI_Assessment/README.md

 ### 🧪 Evaluating GEN predictions (LLM-as-a-judge approach)

-Use the LLM-as-a-judge evaluation script to automatically assess model generations with a large language model acting as the judge.
+Use the LLM-as-a-judge evaluation script to automatically assess model generations with a large language model acting as the judge 🕵️.

 ```bash
 python compute_llm-as-a-judge.py path/to/results.jsonl --outdir path/to/output_dir --model-name MODEL_NAME